 World championship sports prototypes from 1960-’66 will do battle in Sunday’s longest race, the Gurney Cup, featuring Lotus 23Rs, McLaren M1As, Ford GT40s, Porsche 906s and the like.
 The Salvadori Cup, meanwhile, is open to world championship sports cars that competed between 1955 and 1960 – think long-nose D-types and Cooper T59 Monacos.

-Tickets for the 78th Members’ Meeting are on sale now for Goodwood Road and Racing Club Members, and those who are part of the GRRC Fellowship.
+Tickets for the 78th Members’ Meeting are on sale now, with limited availability, for Goodwood Road and Racing Club Members, and those who are part of the GRRC Fellowship.

 Customers who rolled their tickets over from 2020 to 2021 will use their existing 2020 tickets, which will remain valid; new ones won’t be issued.